quicwg/base-drafts/draft-ietf-quic-recovery.md

 mean variation.

 The calculation of smoothed_rtt uses RTT samples after adjusting them for acknowledgement delays.
-These delays are computed using the ACK Delay field of the ACK frame as described in Section 19.3 of {{QUIC-TRANSPORT}}.
+Excess delays are computed using the ACK Delay field of the ACK frame as described in Section 19.3 of {{QUIC-TRANSPORT}}.

 The peer might report acknowledgement delays that are larger than the peer's